J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 - The _irreversibility_ of a process is alluded to in the _Second Law of Thermodynamics_

 ## Multiple formulations
+- Over the years, there have been _many equivalent statements_ of the Second Law
+- Ultimately, they all lead to the establishment of the _function of state_ known as _Entropy_

+- The formulations of Clausius and Kelvin lead to _Carnot's Theorem_, which then leads to the _Clausius inequality_, establishing that for any _reversible change_, $\dbar Q=T\,dS$, where $T$ is a function of _empirical temperature_, and $S$ is a _function of state_
+- This can all also be proven _purely from Carathéodory's statement_

+### Clausius and Kelvin
 - There are two _formulations_, given by Clausius and Kelvin, based on _empirical observations_
 >[!info] Clausius' statement
 >It is impossible to devise an engine which, working in a cycle, shall produce no effect other than the transfer of heat from a colder to a hotter body